stefanolaf/BeSimpleSoap/README.md

 # BeSimpleSoap (Symfony 3.0)

-This fork aim to provide the BeSimpleSoap bundles compatibles with Symfony 3.
+This fork aims to provide the BeSimpleSoap bundles compatibles with Symfony 3.

 We forked the official [BeSimpleSoap](https://github.com/BeSimple/BeSimpleSoap) repository in